AREAS SUBJECT TO SINKHOLES

 Data aggiornamento scheda:

-Sinkholes are sudden ground collapses with a sub-circular shape, varying in diameter and depth from a few meters to several hundred meters.
+Sinkholes are depressions that open suddenly in the ground, with a sub-circular shape and variable diameter and depth, ranging from a few meters to hundreds of meters.

-The Italian Institute for Environmental Protection and Research (ISPRA) has recorded and studied more than 3,000 cases of natural sinkholes in plains, plateaus, and foothill areas.
-Detailed field surveys and analyses have been conducted on hundreds of cases.
+As of April 2025, more than 15,000 cases of natural sinkholes have been recorded and studied by ISPRA in lowland areas, plateaus, or foothill zones.
+Detailed on-site inspections and analyses have been conducted on hundreds of these cases.

-Currently, over 300 areas susceptible to natural sinkholes have been identified, primarily along the mid-Tyrrhenian side of Italy, particularly in Friuli-Venezia Giulia, Lazio, Puglia, Abruzzo, Campania, and Tuscany.
+Areas susceptible to natural sinkholes are concentrated on the central Tyrrhenian side, particularly in Friuli-Venezia Giulia, Lazio, Puglia, Abruzzo, Campania, and Tuscany.

-The Adriatic side, due to its geological and structural features, is less affected by these phenomena, as are the Alps and the Dolomites, except for Friuli-Venezia Giulia and the plateaus of Veneto.
+The Adriatic side, especially the Marche region, due to its geological-structural features, is less affected by such phenomena, as are the Alpine Arc and the Dolomites, except for Friuli-Venezia Giulia and the Veneto plateaus.

 SUBSIDENCE-AFFECTED MUNICIPALITIES